aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 #### Cautions:

 - **Never** access refs inside of any component's render method – or while any component's render method is even running anywhere in the call stack.
+- If you want to preserve Google Closure Compiler advanced-mode crushing resilience, make sure to never access as a property what was specified as a string.
+This means you must access using `this.refs['myRefString']` if your ref was defined as `ref="myRefString"`.